 Wacom Ergo Stand Vs Wacom Flex Arm – Which is a better option?

 Well, it depends.
 The Wacom Ergo Stand and Flex arm provide different solutions to the same problem.

 In areas such as tablet stability, the Ergo Stand does a better job.
 Ergo Stand is easier to switch from one position to other but at the same time, it is not as flexible as Flex Arm.

 The benefits of the Wacom Flex Arm is – it has a smaller footprint that saves a lot of space.

 Also, if you are working on a multi-display setup where you have a main monitor for reference and a drawing tablet, the Wacom Flex Arm is better for these situations as it can be pulled in and out of your way, depending on whether you are currently using it or not.

 Alternatives drawing tablet stands for Wacom Cintiq Pros

 Wacom Ergo stand and the Wacom Flex Arm are good enough for most of the artists.
-But there are third party tablet stands in the market that come with some really interesting features that are worth looking into.
+But there are third-party tablet stands in the market that comes with some really interesting features that are worth looking into.

 Yes, the Wacom Cintiq Pro 24 and 32 can be attached to a third-party VESA compatible tablet stand with the help of Wacom ACK62804K Cintiq Pro VESA mount.